This is the multi-page printable view of this section. Click here to print.

 For this task, you need to have PostgreSQL installed on your machine.

 You also need to have enough space on your machine to store the backup.
-To check the size of the database, follow the steps below:
+To check the size of the database, ssh into the system and follow the steps below:

 Backup